kasperski95/starter-starter/README.md

 # Starter for starters

-Script which generates boilerplate for creating other starters.
+Generate boilerplate for other starters.

 ## Usage